top of page

 Star Trek and Marvel movies

 I’ve stopped watching the most recent Star Trek and Marvel movies.
-For fiction to work, the fans must believe that the characters can survive the events of the story.
+For fiction to work, the fans must believe that the characters can survive the story's events.
 Seeing Captain Kirk and his crew avoid death countless times began to be unbelievable to me.
 In the case of Marvel movies, something even worse happens.
 The main characters somehow come back to life after they’re killed.
 This makes death meaningless in two ways: 1) It doesn’t matter, and 2) it’s not permanent.

 Thirteen Lives